pyenv/pyenv/CONTRIBUTING.md

 The usual principes of respecting existing conventions and making sure that your changes are in line with the overall product design apply when contributing code to Pyenv.

-**MacOS warning:** As of this writing, we cannot test things on the Apple Silicon platform because neither Github Actions supports it nor any of the maintainers have the necessary hardware.
-So be extra careful when adding logic for these environments since we won't be able to test it and will have to take your word for it.

 Formatting PRs
 ==============